Join our mailing list to keep up-to-date with our latest news and eventsSubscribe to our newsletter

 Date: Tuesday 5 December 2017

-Judith Kerr and Michael Morpurgo come together to talk about the inspirations behind some of their most loved books.
+Judith Kerr and Michael Foreman come together to talk about the inspirations behind some of their most loved books.

 They will discuss their writing for children on wartime experiences, why it is important to pass on history to children, and the emotive power of telling stories.

-Judith and Michael have enthralled and inspired generations of children with their bestselling novels, which include classics such as The Tiger Who Came to Tea, When Hitler Stole Pink Rabbit as well as War Horse and The Butterfly Lion respectively.
+Judith and Michael have enthralled and inspired generations of children with their bestselling novels and illustrations, which include classics such as The Tiger Who Came to Tea, When Hitler Stole Pink Rabbit as well as War Boy and The General (written by Janet Charters).

 The event is being organised by the Jewish Museum London as part of our Remembrance public programming.

-Don’t miss this unique opportunity to hear two of the UKs best loved authors of children’s literature talk about their work and influences.
+Don’t miss this unique opportunity to hear two of the UKs best loved authors and illustrators of children’s literature talk about their work and influences.

 The conversation will be chaired by Erica Wagner.